enonic/old-xp-doc/doc/developer/projects/structure.rst

   Part controllers should be placed here.
 Parts are dynamically configurable components that can be placed on pages (see :ref:`part`).

-site/layouts/
-  Layout controllers should be placed here.
-Layouts are similar to parts, but in addition have one or more regions.
-  Regions enable placement of other components inside the layout. (see :ref:`layout`).
+site/x-data/
+  Schemas for "extra data" (x-data) - common fields that can be added to content-types or other schemas based on regex rules (see :ref:`x-data`).

 i18n/
   This folder will contain application localization files (i18n is short for Internationalization).